-(b) Comply with sections 5n and 5q of the act, MCL 722.115n and 722.115q, which requires a comprehensive background check.
+(b) Comply with section 5n of the act, MCL 722.115n, which requires a comprehensive background check.

 (c) Be responsible for compliance with the act and these rules.

 (d) Report to the department within 3 business days after any arraignment or conviction of 1 or more of the crimes listed in section 5r of the act, MCL 722.115r, and any subsequent conviction.